MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ## Known issues

+### ImageProperties

 There is one issue that we need to work around by commenting out a few lines of code from the project.
 For background, see GitHub issue [StorageItemContentProperties.GetImagePropertiesAsync causes an access violation when the same code works fine in the UWP version](https://github.com/microsoft/WindowsAppSDK/issues/1141).

 The following listing identifies file names, methods, and lines of code that need to be commented out (or, in some cases shown below, added).
+We recommend that you copy-paste the snippets below to replace what's currently in the target project.

 ```cppwinrt
 // MainPage.xaml.cpp: